timdgn/LLM_webapp/README.md

 # LLM_webapp

 LLM_webapp is a Streamlit application using the OpenAI API to create and manage conversations with a LLM.
+It can also generate images using the DALL-E API.

 <img src="docs/Preview.png" width=75%>